-- 5.3 Satisfactory Progress and Policies for Dismissal from the Graduate Program In order to demonstrate satisfactory progress and remain in good standing within the program, all graduate students must: - I. Maintain an overall GPA of greater than 3.0 in all coursework, [SEP] - II.
-Comply with departmental deadlines for the formation of committees (sections 4.1.2 and [1]]4.3.2) required coursework (sections 4.1.3 and 4.3.3), and M.S. and Ph.D. qualifying [1]]examination (sections 4.1.4 and 4.3.5), [1] - III.
-Earn a passing evaluation on the M.S. and/or Ph.D. qualifying examination, as applicable to [stp] their program, [stp] - IV.
-Maintain high standards of academic integrity (including honesty in research and specific propriate documentation and attribution of work) throughout their time in the program, specific program, specific program, specific program is a specific program of the program of th - V. Demonstrate continued, satisfactory progress in research, as judged by the primary research advisor, and [SEP] - VI.
+- grade any time before the Monday of the last week of classes. - II.
+Comply with departmental deadlines for the formation of committees (sections 4.1.2 and 4.3.2) required coursework (sections 4.1.3 and 4.3.3), and M.S. and Ph.D. qualifying examination (sections 4.1.4 and 4.3.5), - III.
+Earn a passing evaluation on the M.S. and/or Ph.D. qualifying examination, as applicable to their program, - IV.
+Maintain high standards of academic integrity (including honesty in research and appropriate documentation and attribution of work) throughout their time in the program, - Demonstrate continued, satisfactory progress in research, as judged by the primary research advisor, and - VI.
 Comply with deadlines and policies for completion of degrees (sections 4.1.1 and 4.3.1).